sous-chefs/jenkins/documentation/jenkins_ssh_agent.md

 end
 ```

-**NOTE** SSH agents are initiated from the Jenkins master, so this resource should be part of the **master node's** run list.
-The master must have SSH access to the agent node.
+**NOTE** SSH agents are initiated from the Jenkins controller, so this resource should be part of the **controller node's** run list.
+The controller must have SSH access to the agent node.

 **NOTE** The `credentials` property must reference valid SSH credentials stored in Jenkins (created via `jenkins_private_key_credentials` or similar resources).